-A colposcopy is a quick and simple way to take a look at your cervix, the lower part of the womb at the top of your vagina.
+A colposcopy is a way to take a look at your cervix, the lower part of the womb at the top of your vagina.

 It's often done if cervical screening (also known as your smear test) finds abnormal cells in your cervix.

 Sometimes abnormal cells can go away on their own, but there is a risk they could turn into cervical cancer if not treated.